Ewwii-sh/ewwii/docs/src/eww.md

-# Eww - Widgets for everyone!
+# Ewwii - Widgets for everyone!

 Ewwii (ElKowar's Wacky Widgets improved interface, pronounced with sufficient amounts of disgust) is a widget system made in [Rust](https://www.rust-lang.org/),